How do I troubleshoot 403 Access Denied errors from Amazon S3?

 Use the AWS Systems Manager automation document

-For AccessDenied errors from GetObject or HeadObject requests, check whether the object is also owned by the bucket owner.
-Also, verify whether the bucket owner has read or full control access control list (ACL) permissions.
+For AccessDenied errors from GetObject or HeadObject requests, check whether the object and the bucket have the same owner.
+Also, check whether the bucket owner has read or full control access control list (ACL) permissions.

 Confirm the account that owns the objects

-By default, an S3 object is owned by the AWS account that uploaded it.
-This is true even when the bucket is owned by another account.
-If other accounts can upload objects to your bucket, then verify the account that owns the objects that your users can't access.
+By default, the AWS account that owns the bucket where the object is stored also owns the object.
+If other accounts can upload objects to your bucket, then check the permission of the objects that your users can't access.

-1. Run the list-buckets AWS Command Line Interface (AWS CLI) command to get the Amazon S3 canonical ID for your account by querying the Owner ID.
+1. Run the list-buckets AWS CLI command to get the Amazon S3 canonical ID for your account:

 aws s3api list-buckets --query "Owner.ID"

-2. Run the list-objects command to get the Amazon S3 canonical ID of the account that owns the object that users can't access.
-Replace DOC-EXAMPLE-BUCKET with the name of your bucket and exampleprefix with your prefix value.
+2. Run the list-objects command to get the Amazon S3 canonical ID of the account that owns the object that your users can't access:

 aws s3api list-objects --bucket DOC-EXAMPLE-BUCKET --prefix exampleprefix

 3. If the canonical IDs don't match, then you don't own the object.
-The object owner can grant you full control of the object by running the put-object-acl command.
-Replace DOC-EXAMPLE-BUCKET with the name of the bucket that contains the objects.
-Replace exampleobject.jpg with your key name.
+The object owner can run the put-object-acl command to grant you full control of the object:

 aws s3api put-object-acl --bucket DOC-EXAMPLE-BUCKET --key exampleobject.jpg --acl bucket-owner-full-control

 4. After the object owner changes the object's ACL to bucket-owner-full-control, the bucket owner can access the object.
-However, the ACL change alone doesn't change ownership of the object.
-To change the object owner to the bucket's account, run the cp command from the bucket's account to copy the object over itself.
+To also change the object owner to the bucket's account, run the cp command from the bucket's account to copy the object over itself.

 Create an IAM role with permissions to your bucket

-For ongoing cross-account permissions, create an IAM role in your account with permissions to your bucket.
-Then, grant another AWS account the permission to assume that IAM role.
-For more information, see Tutorial: Delegate access across AWS accounts using IAM roles.
+To add permissions across different accounts, create an IAM role in your account with permissions to your bucket.
+Then, grant another account the permission to assume the IAM role.
+For more information, see IAM tutorial: Delegate access across AWS accounts using IAM roles.

-Check the bucket policy or IAM user policies
+Check your bucket policy or IAM user policies

-Review the bucket policy or associated IAM user policies for any statements that might be denying access.
-Verify that the requests to your bucket meet any conditions in the bucket policy or IAM policies.
-Check for any incorrect deny statements, missing actions, or incorrect spacing in a policy.
+Review the bucket policy or associated IAM user policies for statements that might deny access.
+Verify that the requests to your bucket meet the conditions in your bucket policy or IAM policies.
+Check for incorrect Deny statements, missing actions, or typos in a policy.

 Deny statement conditions

-Note: If you require MFA and users send requests through the AWS CLI, then make sure that the users configure the AWS CLI to use MFA.
+Note: If you require MFA and users use the AWS CLI to send requests, then make sure that your users configure the AWS CLI to use MFA.

 For example, in the following bucket policy, Statement1 allows public access to download objects (s3:GetObject) from DOC-EXAMPLE-BUCKET.
 However, Statement2 explicitly denies everyone access to download objects from DOC-EXAMPLE-BUCKET unless the request is from the VPC endpoint vpce-1a2b3c4d.
-In this case, the deny statement takes precedence.
-This means that users who try to download objects from outside of vpce-1a2b3c4d are denied access.
+Because Deny statements are prioritized over Allow statements, users who try to download objects from outside of vpce-1a2b3c4d are denied access.

 {